The story of Gavin Hoyte and his solitary Premier League game for Arsenal

-Gavin Hoyte only made one Premier League appearance for Arsenal, but nine years on and still playing, he thinks of that solitary game as one of the highlights of his career.
+Gavin Hoyte only made one Premier League appearance for Arsenal, but he still thinks of that solitary game as one of the highlights of his career.

 “I remember just going out there, seeing Robinho and thinking about what he’d done to other defenders, hoping he wouldn’t do that to me.
 But I was full of confidence and I was ready.”